MarkCombs3115/NBA-Similarity-Finder/README.md

 # NBA-Similarity-Finder
-This will be a Shiny app which lets the user choose a player and will give them other players with similar play styles/stats
+This is a Shiny app which lets the user enter a player and choose from different stats.
+It then gives other players with similar career stats.